ilorez/shells/README.md

 - **Check user creation**: Verifies the user was created successfully.
 - **Prompt for confirmation**: Asks for confirmation before creating the user.
 - **Prompt for sudo password**: Prompts for `sudo` password when adding the user to the sudo group.
+- **Check for existing user**: Ensures the username does not already exist.

 ### Usage: